 Churn is unavoidable.
 It happens in every business and every industry.
 You can only work towards reducing the churn rate by identifying the reason behind it.

-What is Customer Churn Analysis?
+What Is Customer Churn Analysis?

 Customer Churn Analysis is a way to measure customer churn rate, the rate at which customers are stopping to purchase from a company.
 Churn analysis informs you what percentage of your customers don't return compared to the percentage that does.